Floridsdorf: Expansion and Status as a Town

-IV.
-Incorporation into Vienna (1905)
+Incorporation into Vienna in 1905

 Floridsdorf was incorporated into Vienna as the 21st district effective 1 January 1905.
 This followed political negotiations and a town council petition.
-The town hall became the district’s Magistratisches Bezirksamt."Gesetz vom 28.
-Dezember 1904..."
+The town hall became the district's Magistratisches Bezirksamt.

-V. Floridsdorf during World War II
+Floridsdorf during World War II

-1. Territorial Changes and Persecution
+Territorial Changes and Persecution

 In 1938, Floridsdorf lost eastern parts to the new 22nd District and gained Stammersdorf.
-The Floridsdorf synagogue was destroyed in 1938, and a subcamp of Mauthausen was established in Jedlesee in 1944.
+The Floridsdorf synagogue was destroyed in 1938, and a subcamp of the Mauthausen concentration camp was established in Jedlesee in 1944.

-2. Bombing and Soviet Occupation
+Bombing and Soviet Occupation

 Floridsdorf was bombed by the Allies and saw heavy fighting in April 1945.
 The Floridsdorfer Brücke and the Bisamberg transmitter were destroyed.
 Soviet forces occupied the district on 15 April 1945.

-VI.
 Post-war Floridsdorf

-1. Border Adjustments and Housing
+Border Adjustments and Housing

 In 1954, district boundaries were finalized.
 Stammersdorf became part of Floridsdorf, while areas like Kagran went to the 22nd District.
 Housing projects such as Schlingerhof, Karl-Seitz-Hof, and Großfeldsiedlung (1966–1973) supported post-war growth.

-2. Infrastructure and Transport
+Infrastructure and Transport

-Floridsdorf gained major transport improvements: S-Bahn (1962), Nordbrücke (1964), Brigittenauer Brücke (1983), and U6 metro (1996).
+Floridsdorf gained major transport improvements: S-Bahn (1962), Nordbrücke (de) (1964), Brigittenauer Brücke (1983), and U6 metro (1996).
 The Veterinary University relocated to the district (1990–1996).

-VII.
 Floridsdorf in the 21st Century

 Floridsdorf continues to grow with developments in Donaufeld and Neu-Stammersdorf.
 The U1 line was extended in 2006, and Klinik Floridsdorf opened in 2019.
 The district balances urbanization with village character and recreational areas like Donauinsel and the Wasserpark.